 What is a homeless care package?

-I personally love to meet several of their needs at once by sharing a homeless care package.
+While there’s a whole host of ways of helping the homeless, I personally love to meet several of their needs at once by sharing a homeless care package.
 A homeless care package (sometimes called a homeless blessing bag) is a small collection of items a homeless person might find useful.

 How did I decide what to include in the care package?
 I went straight to the source, gathering information from shelters, homeless ministries, and the homeless themselves.

 What do you put in a homeless care package?
 Homeless Care Package Ideas

 Before diving into our list, I’ll mention that it’s always good practice to ask before you give.